In this Guide

 It’s even more powerful than the Mini-Mite 4!
 As you can guess from its name, the Q5’s turbine has a whopping 5 motor stages.
 Firing at full-bore, it can produce up to 9.5 psi, which is astronomical in HVLP terms.
 Without sacrificing your finish quality like an airless system would, it gives you the best atomization on the market right now with lacquers, and makes for very little thinning needed with any thicker materials.

 It’s also quieter.
 In fact, it’s the quietest 5-stage system on the market!
-Thanks to the mufflers inside the casing, this beast of a turbine only produces 63 dB at 15ft, and 60db at 20 feet, a noise level that’s generally considered to be about equal to your average conversation.
+Thanks to the mufflers inside the casing, this beast of a turbine only produce 63 dB at 15ft, and 60db at 20 feet, a noise level that’s generally considered to be about equal to your average conversation.
 From a perspective, it’s a heck of a lot quieter than a shop vac.
 The kicker is that it’s more powerful than the Mini-Mite 4, but makes less noise!

-While the noise difference between the Mini-Mite 4 and the Q5 might not make a noticeable difference in your lacquer work, it will certainly make a big difference in how you feel at the end of a workday.
+While the noise difference between the Mini-Mite 4 and the Fuji Q5 might not make a noticeable difference in your lacquer work, it will certainly make a big difference in how you feel at the end of a workday.
 In shops where spraying happens for hours at a time or on a daily basis, it’s a very worthwhile upgrade.
 You should still wear ear protection when you’re using this system all day, but it’s well below workplace noise guidelines.

 It’s the same size as the Mini-Mite 4, and only a couple pounds heavier, too!
 That’s the kind of design and engineering that makes tool nerds like us giddy.
 The casing dimensions are exactly the same, and you’ll have less than a 5-pound difference to contend with.
 This is an incredibly powerful spray system that’s still easy to move and store as needed!